yfzhang114/yfZhang114.github.io/_pages/about.md

 Hi, I'm a junior student majoring in Computer Science in [South China University of Technology, Guangzhou](http://www.scut.edu.cn/english/index.html).
 I'm currently a research assistant in HCP lab at SYSU, advised by Prof. [Xiaodan Liang](https://www.cs.cmu.edu/~xiaodan1/).
 I'm also an research intern in [Mila](https://mila.quebec/en/), working closely with Prof. [Jian Tang](https://jian-tang.com/).
 Before that, I was an research intern in Univeristy of Alberta, working with Prof. [Di Niu](https://sites.ualberta.ca/~dniu/Homepage/Home.html) and Prof. [Ivor Cribben](https://www.ualberta.ca/business/about/contact-us/school-directory/ivor-cribben).

-**As a PhD application for Fall 2021, I'm actively potential collaborations and positions.**
+**As a PhD applicant for Fall 2021, I'm actively seeking for potential collaborations and positions.**

 Here is my Curriculum Vitae ([CV](../files/CV.pdf)).